 The first major factor is the type of fuel your furnace will use.
 In the DFW area, natural gas and electric furnaces are the most common choices.
 Natural gas units often have a higher initial cost but can be more affordable to run long-term.
 Electric furnaces are typically less expensive to purchase but may lead to higher monthly utility bills.
 Oil and propane furnaces are also options, though they tend to be on the pricier side.
 Your home’s existing connections and local utility prices will play a big role in deciding which fuel source makes the most sense for your heating replacement.

-Efficiency Ratings (AFUE)
+Understanding AFUE Efficiency Ratings

 A furnace’s efficiency is measured by its Annual Fuel Utilization Efficiency (AFUE) rating.
 In simple terms, AFUE tells you what percentage of fuel is converted into usable heat for your home.
 A furnace with a 95% AFUE rating means that 95 cents of every dollar you spend on fuel goes directly to heating your home, while the other 5 cents is lost.
 High-efficiency models with AFUE ratings over 90% cost more upfront, but they can significantly reduce your energy bills over the furnace’s lifespan.
 This initial investment often pays for itself through years of lower heating costs.